One of Paradise Fruits’ specialities is aseptic contract filling.

 Food, as well as beverages, quickly become perishable when they come into contact with bacteria and germs.
 To avoid this, they are strongly cooled or enriched with additives.
 With aseptic filling, on the other hand, this is precisely what is avoided.

-In aseptic filling, the products are sterilised directly before they are inserted into a container.
+At the beginning of the aseptic filling process, the products are sterilised directly before they are inserted into a container.
 The product is then heated to ultra-high temperatures for a few seconds.
 Under sterile conditions, the product then goes into the packaging, which is also sterile.
 The packaging is usually sterilised during the filling or packaging of the product.
 This ensures that no microorganisms get inside.
 The entire process is sterile.
 Even the environment in which the product is processed must be free of any bacteria and germs.
-This is particularly important because otherwise the product could come into contact with germs.
-This process is then called recontamination.
+This is particularly important in order to eliminate even the possibility of the product coming into contact with germs and bacteria.

 The process of aseptic contract filling can be summarised in three steps.